Bizzarrus/CloakEngine/README.md

 # Projects and current state
 ## CloakCompiler
 This project handles offline-computation and compression of file types (images, meshes, shader, translation files, fonts).
-## CloakEditor
-The CloakEditor is planed to be the GUI for developing with the engine.
-Due to the current state of the engine itself, this project is currently not in development and my not work at all.
 ## CloakEngine
 The main engine.
 Currently supported features include:
 - DirectX 12 based rendering engine